jcyk/gtos/README.md

 ---

-**Step 3-6 should be conducted in the `generator` folder for AMR-to-Text Generation, and the `translator` folder for Syntax-based Machine Translation respectively.**
+**Step 3-6 should be conducted in the `generator` folder for AMR-to-Text Generation, and the `translator` folder for Syntax-based Machine Translation respectively.** The default settings in this repo should reproduce the results in our paper.

 ## 3. Vocab & Data Preparation